Revolutionary-Games/Thrive/doc/setup_instructions.md

 ### Visual Studio Code

-Note: Setting up Visual Studio Code with Linux is possible, however it is recommended to use MonoDevelop instead
+Note: Setting up Visual Studio Code with Linux is possible, however it is recommended to use MonoDevelop or Rider instead.

 Visual Studio Code, not to be confused with Visual Studio, doesn't come with build tools, so you'll need to install the build tools for